How Brands Are Using Google AMP for Email, OptIn '19

 In another example, she sent out an interactive quiz.
 Subscribers take the quiz directly in the email — upon completion, they’re matched up with a financial planner.
 Thornton is performing these AMP for Email tests with a small segment of her audience.
 The early returns are impressive, including an 86% increase in click-through rate (CTR).

 Weisfeld from Pinterest shared a similar example: enabling Pinterest users to perform actions in their Gmail emails in the same way they'd interact on the Pinterest website or app.
-Weisfeld shared more details of Pinterest's AMP for Email implementation on its Engineering blog.
+I found more details of Pinterest's AMP for Email implementation on its Engineering blog.

 Related Article: How to Put the Trust Back Into Email Marketing